Ilex00para/PalmProject/NeuralNetwork_Testing/README.md

 ## NN_Inputs
 Creates Neural Network Input data from the `dataCIGE` folder (which is not in this repository) with the `Create_NN_InputData.py` file.
 Different inputs for the same architecture are used by masking the input data.
 The masks are created and stored in the `NN_Inputs_masks` folder.
 If more then two sites are used a global scaling can be applied (more specified in the NN_Inputs README)

+## dataCIGE
+Empty folder which contains the data used by `NN_Inputs`.
+Needs to be filled.